TAMU-CPT/lims-frontend/README.md

 	- [ ] Edit
 	- [ ] Delete
 	- [ ] Link to phage list filtered by those that grow on this host
+- [ ] Organisation
+	- [ ] Needs to allow admins to add/remove users from the group.
+	- [ ] Needs a permission model similar to the one used in bioprojects.

 Install requirements and run: